-2) Steam – Being careful not to burn yourself, breathing in steam from a bowl of hot water or in a hot shower helps keep mucous membranes moist and break up congestion.
-Adding one drop of eucalyptus essential oil will add another dimension to clearing the sinuses.
+- Steam – Being careful not to burn yourself, breathing in steam from a bowl of hot water or in a hot shower helps keep mucous membranes moist and break up congestion.
+Adding one drop of eucalyptus essential oil will add another dimension to clearing your sinuses.

-3) Rest – When battling the flu, your body needs plenty of rest.
-The immune system functions much better with at least eight hours of sleep each night.
-When sick with the flu, the body’s daily demand for sleep is usually greater than eight hours.
+- Rest – When battling the flu, your body needs plenty of rest.
+Your immune system functions much better with at least eight hours of sleep each night.
+When sick with the flu, your body’s daily demand for sleep is usually greater than eight hours.

-Seasonal and swine flu vaccinations may help prevent many cases of the flu this year.
-Even so, an estimated 22 million Americans have been sickened by swine flu alone since April of 2009.
-Besides their applicability for those whose liver is unable to process some medications, the six suggestions above for managing the flu can also help anyone seeking natural solutions for fighting H1N1 or seasonal flu.
+Seasonal flu vaccinations may help prevent many cases of the flu this year, but many will still be affected.
+Besides their applicability for those whose liver is unable to process some medications, the nine suggestions above for managing the flu can also help anyone seeking natural solutions for fighting it as well.

 Carter, A. (2019, April 18).
 Is It Safe to Smoke Weed If You Have a Cold or the Flu?
 Retrieved from https://www.healthline.com/health/cold-flu/smoking-weed-with-a-cold.

 Marseille, F. (2018, February 13).
 You, Liver Disease and the Cold & Flu Season.
 Retrieved from https://www.24-7pressrelease.com/press-release/450356/you-liver-disease-and-the-cold-flu-season.